 Do Chinchillas Chew Furniture?

-It’s essential to always chinchilla proof a room where a chinchilla can be and ensure that all dangerous objects are not accessible.
+It’s essential to always chinchilla proof a room where you pet can be out of its cage and roam free.
+You need to ensure that no dangerous objects are accessible.

 To stop your chinchilla from chewing furniture, ensure that you don’t leave your chinchilla unattended or roaming around furniture without supervision.